-Thanks to the lunar calendar, the Chinese New Year is a bit of a moving target.
-This year, it begins on Saturday, January 25 and celebrations last for as long as two weeks.
-2019 marks the Year of the Rat (taken from the Chinese zodiac).
-Those born in 1924, 1936, 1948, 1960, 1972, 1984, 1996, 2008 and 2020 are clever, quick thinkers; successful, but content with living a quiet and peaceful life.
+Thanks to the lunar calendar, the Chinese (or Lunar) New Year is a bit of a moving target.
+This year, it begins on Tuesday, February 1 and celebrations last for as long as two weeks.
+2022 marks the Year of the Tiger (taken from the Chinese zodiac).
+Those born in 1938, 1950, 1962, 1974, 1986, 1998, 2010, and 2022 are brave, competitive, unpredictable, and confident.

 Here are some we could find.
 If you know of any we’ve missed, email us at email@example.com and we’ll try and get them added to the list.

 Also, check out a huge list of free things to do around Denver this week.
 And if you haven’t subscribed to Mile High on the Cheap’s email list, sign up now.
 There’s no better way to ring in the new year!

 Friday, January 28, 7:15 p.m. to 8:45 p.m.

 Joyous Chinese Cultural School presents both an in-person and online celebration at Waterstone Community Church.
 Enjoy music and dance performances by students, as well as acrobat Lina Liu.
 In-person tickets are $15 for adults, $8 for children (4-17).
 Virtual tickets are $15 per family.
 Buy tickets here.
 5890 S. Alkire St., Littleton.

 Saturday, February 1, 11 a.m. to 8 p.m.